meilisearch/specifications/text/0043-phrase-query.md

 ### I. Summary

-MeiliSearch does not allow users a way to write a strict query in order to ask the engine to be more drastic in its selection of candidates for search results.
-The Phrase Query feature adds a simple syntax available to users to require the engine to select documents that will strictly match the search field value.
+MeiliSearch does not allow users a way to write a strict query in order to ask the engine to be more strict in its selection of candidates for search results.
+The Phrase Query feature adds a simple syntax available to users to require the engine to select documents that strictly match some phrase, indicated by quotation marks.
 That is, without typography, n-gram, wordsplit, prefix, synonym, and, proximity.
 In addition, the expression of a Phrase Query is case insensitive.

 ### II.
 Motivation

 This feature is driven by user needs.
-Indeed, let's take an example recently brought up in our community slack.
+Indeed, let's take an example recently brought up in our community Slack.

 The user in question would like to be able to retrieve specifically the document containing the unique ISBN identifier and only that one.
 In a UX context of type as you search, this is impossible today without impacting the UI/UX or finding a workaround.